-A salted chocolate tart with a shortbread crust that melts in your mouth, and a fudgy filling that takes two main ingredients and two minutes!
+A vegan and gluten-free salted chocolate tart recipe with a shortbread crust that melts in your mouth, and a fudgy filling that takes two main ingredients and two minutes!
 You’ve got time, make the tart!

 This chocolate tart is a wonderful inventions – typically no-bake or semi-baked (still easy!), full of nutrition, familiar ingredients, and not many recipe steps.
 My kind of recipe!